-While most business owners are either already aware or are just becoming aware of the importance of having a quick loading website, many don’t know just how vital it is.
+Most business owners are just becoming aware of the importance a quick loading website has on your online presence, yet many don’t know just how vital it is.
 We hear the question all the time: “How much money am I losing due to slow website speed?”
 The answer, unfortunately, is much more than you think.

 Just think of it this way: how do you feel when you visit a poorly-performing website?
 Are you willing to wait around while a slow site loads?
 Are you less than impressed when elements fail to appear?
 If you are, you’re not alone.
 According to recent surveys, nearly 90% of customers say they are less likely to return to a website after a bad experience.
 More than 75% of people reported leaving a slow-loading website for a competitor’s site.